Private Arrábida Natural Park & Lisbon City Tour (Full Day)

 Convento da Arrábida

-The building is visible from the coastal road and from Portinho da Arrábida beach – it appears to grow directly from the cliff face above the cove.
+The convent was active until 1834, when the liberal government’s suppression of religious orders in Portugal ended monastic life across the country.
+It is now managed by Fundação Oriente as a heritage site.
+The building is visible from the coastal road and from Portinho da Arrábida beach — it appears from the cove as a white structure emerging from the cliff face above the water.

 Alfama & Graça, Lisbon